 Our Board of Directors consists primarily of Chairman of audit committees of New York Stock Exchange and NASDAQ Stock Market Companies.

-Our Board of Advisors will consist of accounting professors and accounting specialists with an SEC background who can assist members on difficult accounting issues and provide second opinions.
+Our Advisory Board will consist of accounting professors and accounting specialists with an SEC background who can assist members on difficult accounting issues and provide second opinions.

 Annual dues for members are $1,000 per year, per public company (includes all directors and management), and $500 per private company and nonprofit organization (including all directors and management).
 Additional funding may be obtained from corporate sponsorships, sales of publications, and advertising revenue.